Frequently Asked Questions

 Are tandem BASE jumps available at Bridge Day?

-Bridge Day tandem BASE jumpers will step off the exit point 876' above the New River and experience a two to three second freefall followed by an awe inspiring 40 to 50 second canopy ride and landing in the New River Gorge.
-After the jump, jumpers will receive dinner and a T-shirt marking their participation in Bridge Day 2013.
+Bridge Day tandem BASE jumpers will step off the exit point more than 876' above the New River and experience a two to three second freefall followed by an awe inspiring 40 to 50 second canopy ride and landing in the New River Gorge.
+After the jump, jumpers will receive dinner and a T-shirt marking their participation at Bridge Day 2014.
 This is the ultimate rush for those who seek it.

 Additional information, pricing, videos, and photos are located on our Tandem BASE Jump page.